nathanawmk/mish-mash/README.md

 Finally, Blockchain is birthed out of an idea to bring the internet back to its true decentralised and distributed roots, unlike other technologies which was invented to maximise shareholders returns, blockchain purpose was to do the precise opposite -- whuch is to wrest control from these centralised organisations.

 Did I choose blockchain?
-No. Blockchain chose me then I chose Blockchain.
+No. Blockchain chose me first.
+Then I chose Blockchain.
+The order matters.

 =====